20+ Natural Swimming Holes Near Greenville, SC: Beautiful and Refreshing (2026)

 Riley Moore Falls, Sumter National Forest

-However, you’ll want to prepare for the hike in to the falls; bring a picnic and plenty of drinking water in addition to your swimsuits on the two-mile round trip hike.
+However, you’ll want to prepare for the hike to the falls.
+Bring a picnic and plenty of drinking water in addition to your swimsuits on the two-mile round trip hike.
+You’ll also need swimming shoes to protect your feet from litter and sharp rocks.
 If you don’t have a 4×4 vehicle, you may want to park on the gravel road and hike up the logging road instead of driving.
 It adds maybe another half mile to the hike.

 Riley Moore Falls Trail | Westminster, SC | 864.638.9568